aws-samples/eks-fsx-workshop/content/100_module1_eks_fsxn/120_DeployTridentOperator/index.en.md

 Install via the helm command to the trident namespace (Match your file name as per your output above)
-::code[helm install trident -n trident trident-operator-100.2506.0.tgz]{language=bash showLineNumbers=false showCopyAction=true}
+::code[helm upgrade --install trident -n trident trident-operator-100.2506.0.tgz]{language=bash showLineNumbers=false showCopyAction=true}

 ::::expand{header="You should see similar output like below, click to expand:"}